fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

 > We *could* have created `sign_in` actions on the Users controller.
 But it's convention to treat Sessions and Users as separate things.
 This also lets us use the standard RESTful routes: `new`, `create` and so on.

 Note that we can't just write `params[:username]`.
 We must write `params[:user][:username]`.
-The data that gets POSTed looks like this, with the form input in a nested hash:
+The data that gets POSTed looks like this, with the form input in a nested hash...

 ```rb
 {